sw3space/sw3scripts/README.md

 # sw3scripts
-collections of scripts to help my daly tasks
+Collections of scripts to help my daily tasks